hannesfrank/remnote-schedule/README.md

 - `x` as start time to indicate that it should start right when the previous ended
 - `+MM`/`+HMM` as a end time to indicate that the time block lasts `MM` minutes / `H` hours and `MM` minutes. **Note:** This parses `+120` as 1 hour 20 minutes, not 2 hours.

-To refresh the graph click the reload icon in the top right or enable auto-reloading (see [Additional Settings](#additional-settings)).
+To refresh the graph click the reload icon in the top right or enable auto-reloading (see [Auto Reload](#auto-reload)).

 ### Tips